 Men, when are you going to rebel and tell the world:

 Men, shout at the women in your lives, “We dwell happily on the surface and if you have expectations of us going deeper, well, we can tell you that’s on Hollywood and the fantasy men they created.
 It just ain’t us.”
 Whew.
 Don’t you feel better saying it out loud?

 Yep, it’s time for a revolution.

 Men, step up to the plate.
-Rebel.

-Hound MGM, Universal, even Disney.
+Hound MGM, Universal, even Disney!
 Let them know you’re done!
 The revolution is launched!
 No more selling men out for the sake of a few bucks!
-Tell them, start showing as you are—
+Tell them, insist the movies start showing men as we are—

 - We will never like your haircut even though we’ve learned to say it’s okay.